ethansyed/portfolio/README.md

 # Ethan Syed Portfolio

-This is my personal portfolio, which includes some of my projects and presents them in a visual form
+## Purpose
+- To conglomerate all of my personal and academic projects in one place
+- Visually present my skills and projects

+## Technologies Utilized:
 Built with:
 - Typescript
 - React (VITE)